 Is it just me, or is it pretty ironic that University Policy 69 is about Conflict of Interest.
 I read the Daily Bulletin daily (odd, that) and I found some notice about changes to that policy, I found it amusing.
-On that same topic, haven't you ever found it weird that \69 calls back the last person who called you?
-And if you were the last person to call you 'cause you have two phone lines then you could answer the phone after \69ing and put the two phones speaker-to-receiver and vice versa so that they could talk to each other, but then they'd be in the aforementioned position.
+On that same topic, haven't you ever found it weird that 69 calls back the last person who called you?
+And if you were the last person to call you 'cause you have two phone lines then you could answer the phone after 69ing and put the two phones speaker-to-receiver and vice versa so that they could talk to each other, but then they'd be in the aforementioned position.
 Wow, extreme amounts of wackiness, all stemming from reading the Daily Bulletin.
 I'm sure it had nothing to do with my, um, strange trains of thought, nothing at all.

 I was sitting at my computer and Sky was here, but then he went to the bathroom (don't worry, this is going somewhere, and it isn't the toilet).
 He came back and asked if we had any special light bulbs (Sky doesn't live here, he just visits a lot for Diablo and some other reason that escapes me right now).
 The single, wacky light in the bathroom had burned out (my room has 5 separate lights, but that's another story).
 Well, we don't have any of those kinds of light bulbs, so he went away, then he came back and told me that he found a normal bulb and (I quote), "It's ugly, but it works."
-To which I replied "Just like [Where am I?]
-SNUGGLES will be continued on page 21...
+To which I replied "Just like us."
+At this point Sky promptly fell over laughing, it's a good thing my bed iswacheren it is interest of the sworther the mathRANT